 Larijani’s alleged admission of Iran’s guilt is surprising – it confirms what the U.S. government already believed about the rogue regime’s relationship with Al Qaeda.
 Earlier this year, a federal judge ruled against Iran, ordering them to pay billions of dollars to the families of the 9/11 victims.
 It is possible that this story could add fuel to the fire when it comes to the already tense relationship between Washington and Tehran.

 After President Trump pulled the United States out of the Iran nuclear deal, relations between the two nations grew even more antagonistic.
 Iran has made threats in response to Trump’s decision and the president is re-establishing sanctions on Tehran.

 Meanwhile, Israel, our closest ally in the Middle East, has stepped up its military efforts against Iranian forces in Syria.
 The Jewish State has already pointed out that they will not allow Iran to gain a more significant foothold in the region, and they have backed up their words with force.
 Saudi Arabia has recently seemed to enter somewhat of an uneasy detente with Israel, not least over their shared opposition to Iran.
 Is this information, provided by a Saudi-owned media outlet, a genuine revelation, or a conveniently timed piece of spin to ensure closer ties with the Trump administration and secure its dominance in the Middle East?

-While it is unlikely that this situation will transform directly into a military conflict, it is clear that the United States and Iran are heading towards a heated diplomatic confrontation.We value your comments!
-Please weigh in on our comment section below.
+While it is unlikely that this situation will transform directly into a military conflict, it is clear that the United States and Iran are heading towards a heated diplomatic confrontation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com